 The UKMLA (Medical Licensing Assessment) is the proposed assessment for all doctors who wish to practise medicine in the UK.
-This will be a requirement for all those graduating from 2025 in the UK, and international medical graduates.
+This will be a requirement for all those graduating in the academic year 2024- 2025 in the UK, and international medical graduates.

 The GMC has stated that the aim of the UKMLA is to set a common threshold for safe practice.
 For several years, the MSC (BMA medical students committee) has lobbied and engaged with the GMC and the tMSC (Medical Schools Council) through stakeholder events and meetings.

 The MSC has received valuable student input into the development of the exam and ensured that the introduction of a new exam maintains a fair process that would not put students at a disadvantage, financially or otherwise.